margo/specification/system-design/specification/specification-version-management.md

 - `rc.N` represents all pre-release working snapshots regardless of branch stage
 - Final publication removes the suffix and publishes the plain semantic version

-Release decisions for patch, minor, or major should be based on specification impact:
+Release decisions for patch, minor, or major are based on specification impact:

 - `Patch` for clarifications, corrections, and non-breaking wording updates
 - `Minor` for new non-breaking capabilities or normative additions